 Nonstop talking not only drives people like me nuts; it can have a negative effect on your job search and at work.
 Following are five times when you need to modify your talking.

-Networking events: When you’re at a networking event and the person with whom you’re speaking only talks about himself, it goes beyond annoying.
+Networking events: When you’re at a networking event and the person with whom you’re speaking talks only about himself, it goes beyond annoying.
 It’s downright disrespectful.
 I recall once talking with a woman at a business networking event; rather she was talking at me non-stop.
 I eventually wondered if she needed time to breathe.
 Nope.

 Professional meet ups: Another way talking too much can hurt you in the job search is when you’re at a meet up and you don’t allow the facilitator or the attendees to get their points across.
 This really inhibits the sharing of information and advice, creating a counterproductive environment.
 You can see the irritation spread around the room like a black cloud.
 People begin to stir in their chairs, roll their eyes, and sigh.
 This is a clear sign that it’s time to shut up.